fairlearn/fairlearn/CONTRIBUTING.md

 ### Investigating automated test failures
 For every pull request to `master` with automated tests, you can check the logs of the tests to find the root cause of failures.
 Our tests currently run through Azure Pipelines with steps for setup, testing, and teardown.
 The `Checks` tab of a pull request contains a link to the [Azure Pipelines page](dev.azure.com/responsibleai/fairlearn/_build/results), where you can review the logs by clicking on a specific step in the automated test sequence.
 If you encounter problems with this workflow, please reach out through [GitHub issues](https://github.com/fairlearn/fairlearn/issues).

+To run the same tests locally, find the corresponding pipeline definition (a `yml` file) in the `devops` directory.
+It either directly contains the command to execute the tests (usually starting with `python -m pytest`) or it refers to a template file with the command.

 ## API conventions

 This section relies on the definitions from our [terminology guide](TERMINOLOGY.md), including the definitions of "estimator", "reduction", "sensitive features", "moment", and "parity".